0

 Supporting our core community values.

 Adopted July 2025, the CP provides a roadmap to maintain, grow, and support Crested Butte's full-time community while preserving its character.
 It identifies zoning tools and incentives so the free market can play a larger role in producing housing and commercial spaces that serve the community.
 Key priorities include supporting diverse, community-serving housing and encouraging community-serving commercial spaces like local businesses, nonprofits, eateries, and gathering places.
+Now the Community Plan is being implemented through the zoning code update and complimentary 5-year housing and community spaces strategies.

 Here's What' Happening Next: